Should I Leave Vocational Ministry? Discernment Tools for Pastors Considering a Career Change

 How we can help you:

-1. The Ministry To Marketplace Interview Accelerator: Join 100 others that have successfully transitioned from ministry into marketplace jobs that value their experience.
-The Interview Accelerator will give you our proven step by step process, coaching, and community to getting more interviews for jobs that value your ministry experience and support your family.
+The Ministry To Marketplace Interview Accelerator Join 119+ others who have successfully transitioned from ministry into marketplace jobs that value their experience.
+The Interview Accelerator will give you our proven step-by-step process, coaching, and community for getting more interviews for jobs that value your ministry experience and support your family.
 Let's hop on a call!